• Home

 polymer clay fairy house doorI’ve been working on a couple of really small fairy houses that I needed cute colorful doors for, and I decided to try making a diy polymer clay fairy door.

-I recently made polymer clay toadstools, and they were SO easy, I figured doors would be too.
+I recently made polymer clay toadstools, and a whole bunch of other clay fairy garden accessories – they were SO easy, I figured doors would be too.
 (I was right!
 So easy, this would be the perfect project for a kid, with adult supervision!)

 In all honesty, I could have (should have?) made them more ornate, but there’s always next time!
 I also wish I had used brighter colors.
 Brightly colored fairy doors are one of my favorite ways to add personality to my fairy gardens.